codeship/screencast-storyboards/rails/github/heroku/storyboard.md

 ![Saved Heroku deployment](screenshots/saved-heroku-deployment.png)

 From now on the Codeship will deploy our application to Heroku everytime we push to our GitHub repository.
 Now let's push a change and see if it gets deployed.
-I add a paragraph "I just deployed my Ruby on Rails app with the Codeship" to the landing page.
+I add a paragraph "I just deployed my Ruby on Rails app with the Codeship." to the landing page.

-TODO: Change screenshot to new paragraph
 ![Added Paragraph](screenshots/added-paragraph.png)

 I commit and push the change